jdaif/slate/source/index.html.md

 # Contract
 A Contract represents an individual ILS class or reinsurance layer (i.e. within a treaty or bond).
-There can one or many contracts in a program.
+There can be one or many contracts in a program.

 ## Contract Object
 This is an object representing the Contract details.
 You can retrieve it to see the properties of your Contract and its structure.